MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-common-data-service.md

 ![ Using the Power Fx Environment object.](media/connection-common-data-service/common-data-service-connection-using-the-Envrionment-PowerFx-object.png)

 Unbound Dataverse actions are peer level to tables and need the parenting scope of the **Environment** language object.
 All actions in your environment will be available – both system level and custom.
+Both bound and unbound actions are available.
+The 2-level call limit has been removed.

 ![Using a Dataverse action.](media/connection-common-data-service/common-data-service-connection-hooking-up-an-action-to-a-button.png)